 The IRS published the new 401k contribution limits for 2013.
 By law, these limits are adjusted annually for inflation according to the governments cost of living statistics.
 For the last few years, there have been several small adjustments upward because inflation has been relatively tame during the slow recovery from the U.S. recession.

-The IRS also published increases for 2013 IRA contribution limits, as well.
+The IRS also published increases for current 401k contribution limits.

 2013 401k Contribution Limits